 Method 2.
 Restore from the web archive

 Another option is the internet archive.
 It is the largest and oldest archive for the web.
 But the drawback is that most of their archived pages are non-functional and broken.
 So there is no guarantee that you get even 70% of your site’s pages.
 However, it’s still better than losing your whole website.

 Go to http://archive.org/web/ and search your website in the Wayback Machine search box.
-The web archive also allows you browse your website by any day, month or even year ass all the data is stored as a backup to avoid any scenarios.
+The web archive also allows you to browse your website by any day, month or even year ass all the data is stored as a backup to avoid any scenarios.
 You may see that some of your web pages are broken or non-functional.
 Hence it is particularly an alternative method which can be used if you couldn’t find anything in Google’s cache.